cyberFund/cybernode-archive/images/fullnode/btcd/README.md

 To keep image size minimal, we may supply two Dockerfile's.
 First is to build binary - fetch sources and dependencies.
 Second is to run that binary.
-Target system must match,
+Target system must match.
+At least it should be Linux.

 Current build command:

     docker build -t fullnode-btcd . | tee build.log

-`tee` command duplicates output stream to file.
+`tee` command duplicates output stream to a file.

 [glide.lock]: https://github.com/btcsuite/btcd/blob/master/glide.lock
 [glide.yaml]: https://github.com/btcsuite/btcd/blob/master/glide.yaml